 - a.
-Unless the council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b.
-The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c.
-Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d.
-The Council has established Terms of Reference for the governance of its committees which are attached as an appendix to these Standing Orders.
-They confirm the membership, voting rights and scheme of delegation and may only be varied by resolution of a meeting of full Council.
+Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the Committee. - b.
+The members of a committee may include non-Councillors unless it is a committee which regulates and controls the finances of the Council. - c.
+Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-Councillors. - d.
+The Council has established Terms of Reference for the governance of its Committees which are attached as an appendix to these Standing Orders.
+They confirm the membership, voting rights, and scheme of delegation delegated authority and training requirements, and may only be varied by resolution of a meeting of full Council.
 (Pending.) - e.
-The council may appoint committees as may be necessary, and: shall determine their terms of reference: - shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next Annual Meeting of full council; - ii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iii. shall, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of members of such a committee; - iv. shall permit a committee to appoint its own chairman at the first meeting of the committee; - v. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - vi. shall determine if the public may participate at a meeting of a committee: - vii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - viii. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - ix. may dissolve a committee.
+The Council may appoint committees as may be necessary, and: - i. shall determine their terms of reference including the scheme of delegation and the role of Chairman and Vice Chairman as ex officio members with or without voting rights. - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next Annual Meeting of full Council: - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of members of such a committee: - v. shall permit a committee to appoint its own chairman at the first meeting of the committee; - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three: - vii. shall determine if the public may participate at a meeting of a committee: - viii. shall determine if the public and press are permitted to attend the

+- meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - ix. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - x. may dissolve a committee. - f.
+Members of the Town Council shall have the right to attend all Committees, Sub Committees and Working Parties as non-voting members.
+They may sit at the table at the discretion of the Committee and may speak at the invitation of the Chairman.